leon-thomm/ryvencore/docs/features.md

       }
     }
     ```
     Also note that the syntax of these configurations might receive some changes in the future.
+Give non-default values for widths in number format, not `str`.
+Possible values for pen styles are `solid line`, `dash line`, `dash dot line`, `dash dot dot line` and `dot line`.
+Give color as string in hex format (also compatible with alpha values like `#aabb4499`).

 ### StyleSheets